The Passions and Pain of the Real Vampira, Maila Nurmi

 Includes rare family photographs and revelations that will alter our understanding of Hollywood’s legendary playboys.

-Author Bio: Sandra Niemi is Malia’s niece who grew up fascinated by her infamous yet emotionally removed and far away relative.
-She reconnected with Malia and discovered a trove of her notes and diaries that shed new light on her aunt’s life.
+Author Bio: Sandra Niemi is Maila’s niece who grew up fascinated by her infamous yet emotionally removed and far away relative.
+She reconnected with Maila and discovered a trove of her notes and diaries that shed new light on her aunt’s life.